6 Things to Know About Dog Zoomies

 Zoomies have been a part of my life far longer than Zoom meetings.
 I’ve enjoyed watching dogs do the zoomies in the yard or at the park, racing around an open space, as well as inside — leaping over the coffee table and running along the back of the couch.
 Zoomies are one of the most charming and entertaining of canine behaviors.
-But what are they?
-Below, everything you need to know.
+But why do dogs get zoomies?
+Below, everything you need to know about dog zoomies.

 1. There’s a technical term for the zoomies.